-Botanist Naomi Feinbrun-Dothan was one of the first and rare women who became part of the academic staff at the Hebrew University of Jerusalem in the days when very few women had scientific careers, not only locally but also worldwide.
+Botanist Naomi Feinbrun-Dothan was one of the first women who became part of the academic staff at the Hebrew University of Jerusalem, a rarity in the days when very few women had scientific careers, not only locally but also worldwide.
 For more than six decades she studied the flora of Israel and published dozens of articles and several analytical flora books.
-At the age of ninety-one she received the 1991 Israel Prize for her unique contribution to Land of Israel studies.
+At the age of 91 she received the 1991 Israel Prize for her unique contribution to Land of Israel studies.

 In 1924 the entire family emigrated to Palestine.
 Naomi was too old to use her parents’ familial immigration certificate, but a relative helped her by testifying that she had been a high-school student at the Herzliya Hebrew Gymnasia in Tel Aviv before leaving for Moscow for a few years.
 Thanks to a recommendation from Rahel Katznelson, Feinbrun started work as a teacher at a school in Tel Adashim in the Jezreel Valley.
 During her period as a teacher she met the person who was about to change her life.

 In 1925, in a study tour for natural sciences teachers to the Tavor Mountain, Feinbrun met Alexander Eig (1894–1938), the botanist who guided the tour.
 Eig fired her enthusiasm to be a researcher and remained her mentor and colleague until his death in 1938.
 The warm feelings she had for him and the close working relationship between the two partially explain the fact that Feinbrun never married.
 (She added “Dothan” later, when her brothers Hebraized their family name after the establishment of the state of Israel.)